-If you are attending a convention at the Philippine International Convention Center (PICC) in Manila, are planning to see the historical sights of Intramuros or just need a luxurious treat on a “staycation”, the Sofitel Manila is a good place to go!
-It’s a favorite of the wealthy locals and of repeat visitors to Manila and offers outstanding service and great amenities to separte itself from other luxury hotels in Manila.
+If you are attending a convention at the Philippine International Convention Center (PICC) in Manila, are planning to see the historical sights of Intramuros or just need a luxurious treat on a “staycation”, I recommend the Sofitel Manila!
+It’s a favorite of the wealthy locals and of repeat visitors to Manila and offers outstanding service and great amenities to separate itself from other luxury hotels in Manila.
 Find out more why I liked it!

-Service/Rewards: Service on our visit to the Sofitel was outstanding and is one of the differentiators for the Sofitel among many hotels with great service in Manila.
+Service/Rewards: I’ve stayed at the Sofitel Manila many times and the service is consistently excellent, one of the differentiators for the Sofitel among many hotels with great service in Manila.
 The front desk was able to check us in without any wait, although the paperwork took a little longer than it should.
 They were friendly and thorough in answering our questions and providing an overview of the hotel.
 Show tickets we had emailed to the hotel were delivered to our room later.
 Housekeeping had done a thorough job and prepared our room well.
 Staff throughout the hotel, including the gym, pool, pool bar and spa were friendly and attentive, going out of their way to make us welcome.
 The staff at Spiral’s restaurant and at the Executive Lounge stood out – they were going well beyond the call of duty in their efforts to make our stay memorable.

 As a Accor LeClub Platinum member, we can check in at the Executive Lounge without waiting – just ask one of the hostesses to send you up to the lounge, you’ll need a keycard in the elevator and you can skip the lines.
 On each stay, we have received upgrades, from a one-category room upgrade (higher floor, Bay view) to multiple categories to a large, renovated suite!, Each time, we also received a substantial welcome gift of fruit, cakes and a bottle of wine, as well as Executive Lounge access.
 Whenever we requested an early check in (as much as 2h) or a late check out (as late as 4pm), we received it without issues, even when the hotel was full!
 While the Executive Lounge offers a full breakfast, the Sofitel also gives the option to enjoy the breakfast buffet at Spiral – one of the best breakfast buffets you’ll find anywhere and my favorite in Manila!
 Read my separate review of the Spiral Brunch!
 You can also borrow movies from the Executive Lounge or play one in-room movie during your stay, a nice touch on a rainy day!

-Room: The rooms at the Sofitel show the age of the hotel and are disappointing compared to the new Hyatt City of Dreams or other newer luxury hotels.
-Our Deluxe room had a nice view from the balcony over the pool and bay.
+The Deluxe room (pre-renovation) had a nice view from the balcony over the pool and bay.
 The bedroom is large with a very comfortable king-size bed, a chair in the corner, a large work desk and large closet.
 There is also a small bar area with a fridge and coffee/tea facilities.
 The furniture is held in chocolate color wood, nice but very late 90s.
 There are a large TV and a laptop size safe.
 The bathroom has a narrow peekaboo window with shutters to the bedroom.
 It has a large walk-in shower with glass door, a single vanity and a toilet – but there is no bathtub or separate toilet cubicle.
 The amenities are standard Sofitel – very nice!

-The free wifi was reliable and fast at an average speed of 3.7Mbps – enough for work or streaming video throughout our stay.
+The free wifi was reliable and fast at an average speed of 3Mbps – enough for work or streaming video throughout our stay.

 Restaurant/Amenities: The resort style amenities are another winning factor for the Sofitel.
 The grounds of the hotel are large and have a prime spot right on Manila Bay.
 You’ll find a resort-style pool with plenty of loungers as well as a kiddie pool with slides and play area.
 There are seating alternatives along the waterfront (a seawall, no beach) on a grassy area.
 You can get a workout at the full gym with cardio and weight equipment or on the tennis court.
 You can relax in the steam room or at the luxurious LeSpa with massages and a wide variety of treatments.
 Make an appointment for weekend visits – the spa books up regularly!

 While I usually avoid hotel restaurants, I have visited the Sofitel restaurants a few times without even staying there.
 Spiral, the main restaurant, has the best breakfast and (champagne) brunch buffet in town and is worth a visit on its own.
 It is so renown, it hosted the last state dinner!
 The lobby bar has live music on weekends and makes for a relaxing end to the evening.